iceynano/nikke_fishing/README.md

 ## Steps

-1. install requirements, I forgot to add a list or requirements.txt, anyway, just get the point.
+1. ~~install requirements, I forgot to add a list or requirements.txt, anyway, just get the point.~~ Done.

 2. run the py file as admin, I guess it would be fine if you install requirements properly.